-Our algorithm to infer a leaf-labeled $n$-sunlet from aligned DNA sequence data is as follows.
-First, an input multiple sequence alignment of $n$ DNA sequences is converted to a multiple sequence alignment of purine/pyrimidine data.
+Our algorithm to infer a leaf-labeled $n$-sunlet from aligned DNA sequence data is as follows (see also Algorithm \ref{alg:infer}).
+First, an input of multiple DNA sequence alignment of $n$ species is converted to a multiple sequence alignment of purine/pyrimidine data.
 From this, an empirical distribution of observed leaf patterns is calculated for every possible leaf-labeling of the $n$-sunlet (up to network equivalence) by permuting the sequences in the alignment.
 Each distribution is then transformed via the discrete Fourier transform, and the matrix $\Omega^n$ is constructed.
-Each minor from Corollary \ref{cor: ideal in fourier coords} is then calculated, and the absolute values are summed to give a score for the leaf labeling.
-Each leaf labeling is then ranked by this score from lowest to highest, and the labeling with the lowest score is chosen as the \lq correct\rq\ labeling of the sunlet.
+Each minor from Corollary \ref{cor: ideal in fourier coords} is then calculated, and the absolute values are summed to give a score for the leaf-labeling.
+Each leaf-labeling is then ranked by this score from lowest to highest, and the labeling with the lowest score is chosen as the \lq correct\rq\ labeling of the sunlet.
 Python scripts that implement this and simulate aligned sequence data are available at \cite{mathrepo}, and use the Python packages \texttt{scikit-bio} \cite{scikitbio} and \texttt{mpmath} \cite{mpmath}.

 Tables \ref{tab:n6}, \ref{tab:n7}, and \ref{tab:n8} give the distribution of the ranking of the true network for the three alignment lengths we simulated.
 We observe that as sequence lengths approach $100,000$bp, the percent of datasets where the true network was identified approaches $100$\%.